The Coastal Forager – Bushcraft Camp, Galloway, SW Scotland

 Dunskey Estate, Near Portpatrick, Galloway, SW Scotland.

-Our camp is in a privately owned mature woodland 2 minutes from the sea, with easy access to sand, shingle, sand and cliff habitats.
-Ticket holders will be notified of the exact meeting point and kit list a month prior to the event – you should plan to be near Portpatrick, SW Scotland.
+Our camp is in a privately owned mature woodland 2 minutes from the sea, with easy access to sand, shingle, and cliff habitats plus an excellent range of seaweeds and shellfish at low tide.
+Ticket holders will be notified of the exact meeting point and kit list two months prior to the event – you should plan to be near Portpatrick, SW Scotland.

 Enjoy communal camp infrastructure and fires